btri-projects/No1/README.md

 Here is where the open source code for this project will live.
 You're invited to contribute.

-No 1 will look into the following areas:
+No 1 will look into the following areas (as identified in the [working paper](http://btri.de/docs/wp.pdf)):

 * Analyze: We take an anlytic approach to find out where technology stands currently and what shortcomings prevent the use for broader real-economy applications.